COVID-19 Frequently Asked Questions

 - Loss of taste and smell.

-It is well established that respiratory viruses are more prevalent in the colder months of the year and it is inevitable there will confusion about whether symptoms are due to the common cold, influenza, or COVID-19.
-It is therefore imperative that everyone with symptoms they suspect could be COVID-19 seeks guidance from NHS 119 to ascertain whether or not they should be tested for SARS-CoV-2.
+It is well established that respiratory viruses are more prevalent in the colder months of the year and it is inevitable there will be confusion about whether symptoms are due to the common cold, influenza, or COVID-19.
+It is therefore imperative that everyone with any of the symptoms above has a test for COVID-19.

 Only patients who are asymptomatic and whose household members are also all asymptomatic for COVID-19 can be seen.